Who'd pawn their own mother to get it themselves.

 - Gondor Calls for Aid: Twodor called for aid, but no one wanted to give it.

-- Half-Human Hybrid: Some creatures are implied to be such, and the prologue mentions a "halfling", which is defined as "half Boggie, half opossum".
+- The prologue mentions a "halfling", which is defined as "half Boggie, half opossum".

 - Hand Signals: Stomper uses them to ask Frito to meet him in the inn's bathroom.
 This results in half of the patrons watching him and trying to figure out the signals.

-- Similarly:"This is indeed a queer river," said Bromosel, as the water lapped at his thighs.
+- Straight example when the party is crossing a stream so shallow it's barely ankle-high on the boggies:"This is indeed a queer river," said Bromosel, as the water lapped at his thighs.

 - Healing Hands: Subverted by Arrowroot, who during the siege of Minas Troney shows up in blood-spattered surgical garb, and who appears to have killed Faraslax while "treating" him in order to get him out of the way.

-- Hobbits: Viciously satirized by the lazy, slovenly and generally disgusting Boggies.
+- Hobbits: Viciously satirized by the lazy, slovenly, gluttonous and generally disgusting Boggies.

 - Hollywood Tactics: Subtly lampshaded when Arrowroot stupidly (and drunkenly) suggests marching on Sorhed's overwhelmingly larger army after the siege of Twodor is over.
 Goodgulf can't believe anyone could be so cataclysmically stupid and tries to throttle him.